camilleforster/A.O.E-discord-bot/README.md

 ## Commands
 To access this bot, you need to be in the club's official discord channel.

-Current point data:
+Current points data:

 `!aoe points `

 Full list of commands:

 `!aoe help`

-How to obtain points
+How to obtain points:

 `!aoe points info`

 To Visit App: